-For the best Bitcoin wallet available in the UK, we’re going to have to go with one we haven’t yet mentioned: eToro.
+For the best Bitcoin wallet available in the UK, we’re going to have to go with one we haven’t yet mentioned: Coinbase.

-Today, eToro offers the eToro Wallet, a bespoke solution for sending and storing Bitcoin, Ethereum, Litecoin, and Bitcoin Cash.
+Today, Coinbase offers the Coinbase wallet, a bespoke solution for sending and storing Bitcoin, Ethereum, Litecoin, and Bitcoin Cash.

 They’re not new to the game, and therefore have the benefit of trust and experience that few Bitcoin wallet providers can match.

-Fortunately, the eToro wallet is not just for people in the UK any longer.
-While eToro used to be restricted in the United States, the eToro team has improved its offerings so much that they now are fully licensed in the United States.
+Fortunately, the Coinbase wallet is not just for people in the UK any longer.
+While Coinbase used to be restricted in the United States, the team has improved its offerings so much that they now are fully licensed in the United States.

-The eToro mobile wallet app is one of the best in the business, and will work perfectly for customers in the United States and Canada.
+The Coinbase mobile wallet app is one of the best in the business, and will work perfectly for customers in the United States and Canada.

 Binance is definitely the best wallet solution for Australians and New Zealanders.